NatasaMiric/feedme-api/README.md

 * Create the recipe API

-    As a user I can store all recipes in a database so that I can manage them.
+    As a user I can store all recipes in a database so that I can retrieve, update and delete them.

 * Create the comment API

-    As a logged-in user I can add comments to a recipe so that I can share my thoughts about the recipe.
+    As a logged-in user I can store comments in the database so that I can retrieve, update and delete them.

 * Create the like API

     As a user I can like a recipe so that I can show my support to the author of the recipe.

+* Create bookmark API

+    As a logged in user I can save/bookmark recipes so that I can store in one place all recipes that I like the most.

+* Search recipes API

+    As a user I can search data by author and recipe title so that I can find the recipe that interests me.

+* Filter recipes API

+    As a user I can filter data by category and difficulty so that I can easier find the recipe that I need.

+* Filter comments API

+    As a user I can retrieve all the comments associated with a given recipe so that I can easily access to all comments related to that recipe.

 ## Database Design